 For most women, morning sickness is mild and goes away over time.
 But call your provider if:

 - Your morning sickness continues into your 4th month of pregnancy.

 - You lose more than 2 pounds.

 - Your vomit is brown in color or has blood in it.
-Call your provider right away in these cases.
+If so, call your provider right away.